snapfisher/akshack/Student/12-monitoring.md

 ## Part 3: Logs and Events from a Running Application

-We're going to take down and redeploy the Fabmedical application.
+We're going to take down and redeploy the FabMedical application.
 Leave the mongodb alone, just delete the content-web and content-api services and deployments.
 Reinstall these using the identical yaml files that you used for Challenge 11.

 Once the application is running hit it in your browser a couple of times.
 You should be able to see the data from mongodb database, but if you cannot, don't worry about it.